Anshuljkt/SpaceExplorer/README.md

-# A Simple GUI for Exploring NASA's Public API
+# An App For Exploring NASA's Public API

 To run the project, download the entire repository and make sure you have Node.js and NPM installed.